Our fight against the Owlsbury Farm neighbourhood development

 It came to light in 2023 that an ill-considered proposal was in preparation to try and extend Uckfield to the other side of the A22.
-Although it has not yet reached planning stage, it has been listed as a ‘reserved’ site on the draft Local Plan.
-This would be in additon to the already one-third built 750 home Ridgewood development and proposes another 2,000 – 2,500 homes in addition.
-These would to be built at Owlsbury Farm, Little Horsted on a site of 370 acres.
-The ‘neighbourhood’ would also include shops, a community hall and a school.
+It was listed as a ‘allocated’ site on the Regulation 18 (2) draft Local Plan under two scenarios that will be explained in our guide.
+This would be in addition to the already quarter built 1,000 home Ridgewood development and the additional 340 homes permitted at Horsted Pond Farm and the other emerging allocations around Uckfield.
+The planning application for Owlsbury Farm proposes 1,500 homes on a site of 413 acres.
+The ‘neighbourhood’ might also include some affordable housing and community facilities.

-The application would cause unacceptable loss of carbon storing agricultural land that has never been previously developed land, outside any development boundary.
-The proposal would create substantial harm to the character of this part of the Low Weald Landscape Area.
+The development would be in an unsustainable location.
+It would have a major impact on the local road network, harm irreplaceable ancient woodland and cause unacceptable loss of carbon storing agricultural land that has never been previously developed land.
+The site is outside Uckfield’s development boundary.
+The proposal would create substantial harm to the character and environment of this part of the Low Weald Landscape Area.

 Local Plan